worldbank/repkit/src/vignettes/reproot-files.md

 It cannot be saved in a custom location, because the purpose of `reproot` is to manage custom locations, and this file is needed to search for them.
 If a user had to manually specify a custom file path to the `reproot-env.yaml` file before using `reproot`, the tool would not be solving the problem it is designed to address.

+If a user tries to use `reproot` without having this file set up, they will get a helpful error message explaining with an option to open up a dialog box where this file can be configured and saved in the correct location.

 The `reproot-env.yaml` file has three settings: `recursedepth`, `paths`, and `skipdirs`.

 #### `recursedepth`